HMS Dianella

 HMS Dianella was a Flower-class corvette of the Royal Navy.
 She served during the Second World War.

 The Flower-class corvettes were designed as a cheap and simple multi-role warship capable of being built in the multitude of small civilian shipyards not usually accustomed to building to naval standards.
 John Lewis, & Sons Ltd, Torry, Aberdeen was such a company that constructed coasters, drifters and cargo vessels.
 During the Second World War, John Lewis & Sons built more than thirty vessels, including small warships. minesweeper trawlers and patrol vessels; six of these were Flower-class corvettes.

 She had been launched with the name HMS Daffodil and, unusually, this was changed to HMS Dianella on 26 October 1940 prior to commissioning.

 She sailed from Aberdeen in January 1941 for Tobermory, to work-up before being sent to join a group on ocean escort of convoys.
-After a few weeks working-up the ship and the crew, Admiral Stephenson would the personally inspect each escort and put the Captain and crew through a stiff test before releasing them for operational service.
+After a few weeks working-up the ship and the crew, Admiral Stephenson would inspect each escort and put the captain and crew through a stiff test before releasing them for operational service.
 Anti-submarine trial exercises were conducted on 11 February.